wetadigital/physlight/docs/tex/README.md

     - copy-paste the block `\begin{tikzpicture}` into the document

 The export is a *great starting point*, but you will easily notice that in several places it'll be less than ideal.
-So you'll have to do manual adjustments of various kinds typically on label positioning and formatting.
+So, you'll have to do manual adjustments of various kinds, typically on label positioning and formatting.
 Luckily TikZ source is quite easy to follow, but this is admittedly quite hacky.
-However the GeoGebra package was very useful to get certain figures made, so this is where we ended up
+However, the GeoGebra package was very useful to get certain figures made, so this is where we ended up.